dexpetkovic/cv/README.md

 ## Profile

 - From system integrations to AI frameworks and full-stack development, I've been diving deep into the world of tech since 2008, continually evolving with the rapid pace of the industry.
+- As Dutch citizen and fluent speaker of English, Dutch, Russian and Serbian, I have worked extensively with Dutch, American and British customers as well as cooperated closely with development services providers from Eastern Europe.
 - My journey began in Serbia, integrating traditional IPTV systems, and took me to the Netherlands where I embraced cloud development for streaming platforms.
 From there, I ventured into AI-human interactions, data processing, and now, I'm harnessing the power of the full-stack ecosystem with React and NodeJS.
 - When I'm not coding, I'm cherishing moments with my family, exploring new tech toys, and occasionally daydreaming about the next big thing in software engineering.